midzer/beerbase/content/breweries/brooklyn-brewery/brooklyn-lager.md

 srm: 0
 upc: 0
 ---
-Brooklyn Lager, the Brewery's flagship label, is New York's hometown" beer
+Brooklyn Lager, the Brewery's flagship label, is New York's \hometown\" beer